diederickh/roxlu_experimental/addons/Twitter/README.md

 Step 2: Get a access token:
 ----------------------------
-- See the example application: examples/twitter_get_tokens/
+- See the example application in `roxlu/apps/examples/twitter_get_tokens/`.
+  This is a plain simple c++ application that you can compile directly using gcc/g++ or XCode.
 You should run this application from the command line.
 It will ask you to open an url from twitter.
 When you open this link you need to grant the application so it can use your account to connect to the twitter servers.